Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Results

 \subsubsection{Effect of exchange-correlation functional}

-For analyzing trends, as done here for H$_{2}$O and CH$_{2}$O as they have trivial and reproducible FOD configurations, LDA-PW already describes dipole moments qualitatively correctly for DFT and SIC with respect to other higher rung exchange-correlation functionals, see \figref{exc_comparison}.
-Note that for CH$_3$NO$_2$ this comparison was not carried out as it is not trivial, given that various FOD arrangements are possible, which can converge to different final FOD solutions, see \figref{FODs_nitromethane}.
+For H$_{2}$O and CH$_{2}$O, we find that already LDA-PW describes dipole moments qualitatively correctly for DFT and SIC.
+However, comparing three exchange-correlation functionals the absolute dipole moments differ, see \tabref{comp_mu_XC}.
+Note that for CH$_3$NO$_2$ this comparison was not carried, see \emph{Effect of initial FODs} for more information.